 Democracy is promoted through a Student Council, pupil voice and the election of the Senior Council based on student votes.

 Visits from authorities, such as the Police, Magistrates and Fire Services reinforce the importance of the rule of law.
-This is further promoted and supported through the ‘Prison Me, No Way’ workshops delivered to our Year 8 students, where students gain an insight into the British legal system and an understanding of the consequences of their actions within our community.
 Individual liberty is taught through e-safety sessions delivered as part of the PHSE programme where students receive advice on how to safely exercise their rights and personal freedoms when online, whilst being made aware of their own duty of care while engaging in such activity.

 The school ethos and behaviour policy revolve around ‘respect’ as a core value, and discussions and assemblies focus on what respect means and how it is modelled.
 Through collective worship, liturgies are held to mark Armistice Day.
 Each year group has an adopted charity and local charity workers have spoken in assemblies to promote their work.